contact us

 Legacy

 November 12th of 2017, The Window, Inc. celebrated 50 years of service to the Goshen and surrounding communities.
 Over 200 friends and supporters of The Window’s mission helped make the event a colossal success.
 Over the past several years there has been an increase in need of the services provided, and we have utilized the current space to its maximum.
 In 2016, The Window purchased the upstairs in order to reconfigure its floor plan.
 Renovation to the space is currently taking place.
-If you’d like to help with renovations by donating money or by providing labor please contact Susi Miller at smiller@thewindowinc.com.
+If you’d like to help with renovations by donating money or by providing labor or renovation supplies, please contact Susi Miller at smiller@thewindowinc.com.

 Stella Binkele wrote on the historical development of The Window in 1987.
 Beginning at it's conception, she details the many people and services that made up The Window.

-In November 1967, Reverend Don Augsburger, with the help of 19 anonymous benefactors, established The Window, to provide a place where people could "read, discuss, gain counseling, listen, and share with others.
+In November 1967, Reverend Don Augsburger, with the help of 19 anonymous benefactors, established The Window, to provide a place where people could "read, discuss, gain counseling, listen, and share with others.”
 In conjunction with this program, Church Women United of Goshen coordinated the Volunteer Bureau, under the director of Mrs. Jan Culp, to provide the solution to a two year informal researching of the community's needs.
 The agency was to serve as an extended arm of CWU and it's (sic) goal was to channel volunteer help into the areas of need through existing agencies whenever possible.
 The agency and volunteer services were supported by contributions.

 The Window's original services included sponsoring a girls club, tutoring programs, home nursing and management classes, transportation, the volunteer bureau, and provided a gathering place for older adults.
 Church Women United annually sponsor the World Day of Prayer Service, World Community Day, May Fellowship Breakfast, and have been involved with UNICEF.